Angular momentum: History

-The Law of Areas
+Law of Areas

 Newton's derivation

 As a planet orbits the Sun, the line between the Sun and the planet sweeps out equal areas in equal intervals of time.
 This had been known since Kepler expounded his second law of planetary motion.
 Newton derived a unique geometric proof, and went on to show that the attractive force of the Sun's gravity was the cause of all of Kepler's laws.

 During the first interval of time, an object is in motion from point A to point B. Undisturbed, it would continue to point c during the second interval.
 When the object arrives at B, it receives an impulse directed toward point S. The impulse gives it a small added velocity toward S, such that if this were its only velocity, it would move from B to V during the second interval.
 By the rules of velocity composition, these two velocities add, and point C is found by construction of parallelogram BcCV.
 Thus the object's path is deflected by the impulse so that it arrives at point C at the end of the second interval.
 Because the triangles SBc and SBC have the same base SB and the same height Bc or VC, they have the same area.
 By symmetry, triangle SBc also has the same area as triangle SAB, therefore the object has swept out equal areas SAB and SBC in equal times.

 At point C, the object receives another impulse toward S, again deflecting its path during the third interval from d to D. Thus it continues to E and beyond, the triangles SAB, SBc, SBC, SCd, SCD, SDe, SDE all having the same area.
 Allowing the time intervals to become ever smaller, the path ABCDE approaches indefinitely close to a continuous curve.

 Note that because this derivation is geometric, and no specific force is applied, it proves a more general law than Kepler's second law of planetary motion.
 It shows that the Law of Areas applies to any central force, attractive or repulsive, continuous or non-continuous, or zero.